dev-rocco/Roccoller-v1/README.md

 # Roccoller
-The text scroller, made by Rocco.
+The fully customisable text scroller, made by Rocco.

 ## About
 Developed with Electron.